SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 .. code-block:: scala

-    val c01 = CtrlConnector(n0, n1)
+    val c01 = CtrlLink(n0, n1)

     c01.haltWhen(something)
     when(somethingElse){
         c01.haltIt()
     }

-You can retrieve which nodes are connected to the connector using node.up / node.down.
+You can retrieve which nodes are connected to the Link using node.up / node.down.

-The CtrlConnector also provide an API to access SignalKey :
+The CtrlLink also provide an API to access Payload :

 .. list-table::
    :header-rows: 1